Transfer-matrix approach to the Blume-Capel model on the triangular lattice: Results

 The thermal and magnetic scaling dimensions, $x_\epsilon$ and $x_\sigma$, are related to the universal ratios involving the persistence length $\tilde{\xi}_L$ and the correlation length $\xi_L$, respectively, through the finite-size scaling relations

 in the limit of large system size $L$.
-The geometric factor $\sqrt{3}$ accounts for the effective unit length along the cylindrical axis, determined by our choice of a double-layered structure in the transfer-matrix construction.
+As already noted above, the geometric factor $\sqrt{3}$ accounts for the effective unit length along the cylindrical axis, determined by our choice of a double-layered structure in the transfer-matrix construction.

 The estimates of the scaling dimensions obtained from the extrapolations shown in Figs.~\ref{fig:CFT}(b) and (c) show excellent agreement with the exact values $x_\epsilon = 1/5$ and $x_\sigma = 3/40$.
 For the thermal scaling dimension $x_\epsilon$, the data points for $L > 12$ exhibit a nearly perfect $L^{-2}$ behavior, yielding an extrapolated value of $x_\epsilon = 0.2000002(1)$ in the thermodynamic limit.
 This result is consistent with the Bulirsch-Stoer extrapolation using control parameter $\omega = 2$, which provides $x_\epsilon = 0.200002(2)$.
 In the case of the magnetic scaling dimension $x_\sigma$, the finite-size behavior appears to follow an approximate $L^{-1}$ form.
 A linear extrapolation using data for $L > 12$ yields $x_\sigma = 0.0750108(3)$.
 The Bulirsch-Stoer extrapolation with $\omega = 1$ results in $x_\sigma = 0.0749(1)$, where the slightly larger deviation suggests the presence of stronger finite-size corrections.
 To further verify the robustness of our estimate, we also performed a power-law fit without assuming a specific correction form, which produced $x_\sigma = 0.075035(1)$, demonstrating consistency across different extrapolation methods.
 The excellent agreement with the conformal field theory predictions--namely, $c = 7/10$, $x_\epsilon = 1/5$, and $x_\sigma = 3/40$--provides strong support for the accuracy of our tricritical point estimate, given by $(\Delta_{\rm t}, T_{\rm t}) = [2.938568(1), 0.9847240(2)]$.